-A journalist’s memoirs that bring out what she saw during her reporting expeditions and then juxtaposes it with what happened in Delhi’s elite drawing rooms where politicians, businessmen and journalist unwounded after their days work.
-Tavleen comes from a privileged background, has lived all her life in and around Lutyen’s Delhi and had an enviable access to people in higher offices, and that gave her the advantage of witnessing both sides of the coin in a way.
+Durbar is a journalist’s memoirs that bring out what she saw during her reporting expeditions.
+And then juxtaposes it with what happened in Delhi’s elite drawing rooms where politicians, businessmen and journalist unwounded after their days work.
+Tavleen comes from a privileged background.
+Has lived all her life in and around Lutyen’s Delhi.
+And had an enviable access to people in higher offices.
+That gave her the advantage of witnessing both sides of the coin in a way.